How to Get Copywriting Clients: Tips for New Copywriters

-How to Get Clients as a Freelance Copywriter
+How to Get Copywriting Clients

 If the business in question has a marketing manager, ask for an introduction.
 That’s the person who would assign you a project.
 If it’s a one-person shop, the goal is to let them know how you can make their life easier with their marketing.
 Are they having trouble getting out a monthly newsletter?
 Creating an engaging website?
 Keeping up a lively social media presence?
 Let them know those are the sorts of things you can help with, either as one-off projects or ongoing monthly work.

-Note: The goal is to get regular monthly work.
+The ultimate goal is to get regular monthly work.
 If you can blog a couple of times a month for a client and do their email marketing newsletter, that’s a nice piece of work you can count on, month-to-month.
 From there, build and get other clients who give you similar work each month.
 Mix in one-off projects as well.

-2. Network, network, network.
+3. Network, network, network.

 PRO TIP #1: Before joining a chapter, visit it (I believe you can do so two times).
 Every chapter is a little different.
 You want to get a sense of the vibe—and whether you’d be a good fit.